 Dragonlance in general develops a really weird version of this towards the end, where it's revealed that the Good isn't Good.
 Neutral is implied to be the ultimate Good while Good and Evil are equally evil.
 Somehow.
 It resulted in a minor case of Broken Base.

-The House of Night series by P.C.Cast and Kirsten Cast.
-One of the books actually has the line "Remember, darkness doesn't always equal evil just as light doesn't always equal good."
-And later in the book Burned there are two bulls and the white one is evil and the black one is good. meaning it's bad when Stevie Ray accidentally summons the white bull thinking it's the good one.
+In The House of Night, one of the books actually has the line "Remember, darkness doesn't always equal evil just as light doesn't always equal good."
+And later in the book Burned, there are two bulls, so the white one is evil and the black one is good, meaning it's bad when Stevie Rae accidentally summons the white bull thinking it's the good one.

 In the first book of the Coldfire Trilogy, Senzei is tricked into consuming the Fire (water laced with solar fae) by a demon masquerading as Ciani who tells him that it will turn him into an adept.
 It doesn't end well for him at all.